Testing the isotropy of high energy cosmic rays using spherical needlets: Analysis of Auger data

-For the \multiple{} test, the $p$-value is defined as the proportion of draws (under the null) that have a higher single test statistic in at least one value of $j \in \{1,\dots,\bandmax\}$.
-The resulting $p$-value is quite sensitive to the choice of the highest band \bandmax, except if one uses the $\Lset^2$-norm.
-Note that if we take the $\Lset^2$ norm and the theoretical $\bandmax = 2$ given by the expression~(\ref{eq:expressionbandmax}), the results for the \multiple{} test are not statistically significant.
-But the Monte-Carlo simulations suggest that this theoretical choice of $\bandmax$ is not optimal for small to medium sample size, being to small.
+For the \multiple{} test, the $p$-value is defined as the proportion of draws (under the null) that have a higher single test statistic in at least one value of $j \in\{1,\ldots,{J^{\star}}\}$.
+The resulting $p$-value is quite sensitive to the choice of the highest band $J^{\star}$, except if one uses the $\Lset^2$-norm.
+Note that if we take the $\Lset^2$ norm and the theoretical ${J^{\star}}= 2$ given by the expression (\ref{eq:expressionbandmax}), the results for the \multiple{} test are not statistically significant.
+But the Monte Carlo simulations suggest that this theoretical choice of ${J^{\star}}$ is not optimal for small to medium sample size, being too small.

-The \plugin{} is more stable and consistently considers that the Auger data is significantly non isotropic.
-The almost constant $p$-values in this case is the consequence of a hard thresholding rule in (\ref{eq:defhatf}) that cancels all the estimated coefficients $\hat \beta_{j,k}$ as soon as $j \geq3$ for this data set.
-This may in turn give a rule-of-thumb rule to define a data-driven \bandmax{} for the multiple test.
+The \plugin{} is more stable and consistently considers that the Auger data is significantly nonisotropic.
+The almost constant $p$-values in this case are the consequence of a hard thresholding rule in (\ref{eq:defhatf}) that cancels all the estimated coefficients $\hat\beta_{j,k}$ as soon as $j \geq3$ for this data set.
+This may in turn give a rule-of-thumb rule to define a data-driven $J^{\star}$ for the multiple test.

-To conclude on this important data set and this methodology, it appears that the needlet methods find a stronger statitstical evidence of some kind of anisotropy in the Pierre Auger data.
-More realistic alternatives and more simulations can help to choose the $\bandmax$ parameter of the \multiple{} procedure, and additional parameters of the \plugin{} approach.
+To conclude on this important data set and this methodology, it appears that the needlet methods find a stronger statistical evidence of some kind of anisotropy in the Pierre Auger data.
+More realistic alternatives and more simulations can help to choose the ${J^{\star}}$ parameter of the \multiple{} procedure and additional parameters of the \plugin{} approach.